ryansgot/minitoco/server/README.md

 I/O objects are intended to serve as view models for the views provided by the client application.
 However, there is no reason why the views of the application should be tied to the database schema.
 In fact, it is healthy to separate the I/O models from the database models (even though Prisma has a great generator of the database models).
 This approach better facilitates server-client communications and enables the client to change without affecting the backing data schema.

+### Constraints imposed by the database

+The biggest constraint in the project is that the user's balance of tocos should never be below zero.
+This constraint is enforced by the database so that attempting to create a transaction that would lead to a negative balance will always fail.
+Implementing this constraint in the server application is error-prone.

 ### Separation of implementation from interface

 It may seem silly to some to have only one implementation of an interface.
 Why not just create a class?
 When injecting dependencies (such as the [UserController](src/controllers/UserController.ts)'s dependency upon the [IPasswordService](src/services/IPasswordService.ts), [ITokenService](src/services/ITokenService.ts), and [IUserService](src/services/IUserService.ts)), it's easy to provide a substitute for an interface.
 It's often difficult to provide a substitute for a class.
 A great example of this is the [ITokenService](src/services/ITokenService.ts).
 The [JWTTokenService](src/services/JWTTokenService.ts) relies upon reading files that must be in a particular location.
 In production, this works fine, but when testing, this both adds overhead and reduces control over your tests of the [UserController](src/controllers/UserController.ts).

 To solve this issue, we separate the implementation and interface of the token service and make all consumers depend upon the interface instead of the impliementation.

+### Users will not know the ID of the recipients, but they will know the email address

+This may be controversial, but in order for users to transfer minitocos, they have to know something about the end user.
+In absence of a QR code mechanism or some other way to communicate a user's UUID, the end user will find it difficult to send minitocos to another user.
+Since the app has been simplified to the point of user input instead of some other, more reliable mechanism, I've opted for the user communicating the destination of their tocos via email address.

+### Showing the list of previous transactions is important

+The three endpoints given in the instructions are not really enough to be useful.
+A user need not only know the balance of tocos, the user needs to know the previous transactions.
+This list could get long in practice and should include pagination.
+For simplicity, I'll leave out pagination.